coleifer/peewee/docs/index.rst

 Note
 ----

-Hi, I'm Charlie the author of peewee.
-I hope that you enjoy using this library as much as I've enjoyed writing it.
-Peewee wouldn't be anywhere near as useful without people like you, so thank you.
 If you find any bugs, odd behavior, or have an idea for a new feature please don't hesitate to `open an issue <https://github.com/coleifer/peewee/issues?state=open>`_ on GitHub or `contact me <http://charlesleifer.com/contact/>`_.

 Indices and tables
 ==================